19hours/sg-statutes/Acts/Active Mobility Act 2017.md

 (2) On registering a registrable personal mobility device, the Authority must —

-(a) assign a unique registration code to the registrable personal mobility device so registered; and
+(a) assign a registration code to the registrable personal mobility device so registered; and

+[Act 9 of 2020 wef 03/04/2020]

-(b) issue to the registered responsible person for the registrable personal mobility device a registration mark indicating the unique registration code.
+(b) issue to the registered responsible person for the registrable personal mobility device a registration mark indicating the registration code.

 [Act 38 of 2018 wef 02/01/2019]

+[Act 9 of 2020 wef 03/04/2020]

 ### Cancellation of registration